yusufemreozden/signal-tester/README.md

 # 📈 Signal Tester – EMA Crossover Backtest Tool

-This project allows you to **backtest a simple MA crossover strategy** on Turkish BIST stocks using real historical data from Yahoo Finance.
+This project allows you to **backtest a simple MA crossover strategy** on Turkiye BIST stocks using real historical data from Yahoo Finance.

 ---